Venezuela's Deputy Minister Arturo Gil Visits Cape Town To Advance Energy Ties

 Investment opportunities within Venezuela's hydrocarbon sector was also a central focus of the meeting.
 The Venezuelan delegation highlighted the country's extensive geological database, built over more than a century of exploration and production activity, which provides investors with detailed insights into untapped resources and development opportunities.

-With 1,000 wells planned for development and over 20,000 wells already drilled – including many yet to be optimised – the country presents substantial and highly lucrative investment opportunities across its upstream sector.
+With 1,000 wells planned for development and over 20,000 wells already drilled - including many yet to be optimized - the country presents substantial and highly lucrative investment opportunities across its upstream sector.

 Venezuela's vast natural gas resources were also discussed as a potential solution to Africa's growing energy access challenges.
 With approximately 600 million people in Africa lacking access to electricity and nearly one billion living without access to clean cooking solutions, Ayuk highlighted the potential role of Venezuela's flared gas in strengthening the continent's energy supply while also supporting economic growth for the South American nation.

-During the meeting, the parties emphasised the growing influence of African independent oil companies, noting their success in expanding production across the continent after decades of experience working alongside international majors.
-Drawing parallels with markets such as Nigeria, he suggested that independent operators could also play a role in supporting Venezuela's efforts to increase oil output through brownfield redevelopment and mature asset optimisation.
+During the meeting, the parties emphasized the growing influence of African independent oil companies, noting their success in expanding production across the continent after decades of experience working alongside international majors.
+Drawing parallels with markets such as Nigeria, he suggested that independent operators could also play a role in supporting Venezuela's efforts to increase oil output through brownfield redevelopment and mature asset optimization.

 Legal Disclaimer: